timeplus-io/docs/docs/server_config.md

 ## Enable HTTPS {#https}

-By default, Timeplus Enterprise web console is listening on 8000 in HTTP protocol.
-If you need to turn on self-signed or CA-signed HTTPS, you can edit conf/timeplus_appserver.yaml.
+By default, Timeplus Enterprise web console is listening on 8000, on a plain HTTP port.
+If you need to turn on self-signed or CA-signed HTTPS, you can edit conf/timeplus_appserver.yaml as follows:

 ```yaml
 server-port: 8443